danderson100/sheetsCrawler/README.md

 SETUP INSTRUCTIONS:
 ------------------------------------------------------------------------------------------------------------------------
-Step 1: Make a copy of the WGU LinkedIn Network Google Sheet in your own Google Drive and name it: Copy of WGU LinkedIn Network.
+Step 1: Make a copy of the WGU LinkedIn Network Google Sheet by clicking File -> Make a Copy.
+Store it in your own Google Drive and name it: Copy of WGU LinkedIn Network

 Ensure you are logged into your Google account and have access to your Drive.

 Step 2: You must first create your own client_secret.json file and enable the Google Drive AND Google Sheets APIs.
 Follow the instructions here: https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html